koreyawashington/The-Veneration-of-Arwe/readMe.md

 My project is a snake game and the title of my game is "The Veneration of Arwe".
 This game is dedicated to the Solomonic Dynasty.

+THIS PROJECT WAS BUILT WITH VISUAL STUDIO CODE(HTML,CSS,and Javascript)

 Motivation-
 I am a student taking a Software Engineering course at Perscholas, for the first big project week the students were assigned to create a basic game using knowledge from html, css, and javascript.
 I was motivated to create this game from reading a book about javascript and one of the beginner games inside of that book was making a snake game.
 I choose the snake game because I major in mathematics and I like coming up with formulas using math.() methods.
 I wanted to be creative when brainstorming and add a story line based off of a real snake story.
 So I googled a mythological story based in Ethiopia about a snake and found out about Arwe the Snake King who ruled for 400 years until he was defeated by the Solomonic Dynasty.
 I gave my game and Ethiopian Theme because I believe that the first human life forms were traced furthest back to the land of ethiopia and I am believer in Haile Selassie I and Empress Menen so I gave my game its very own personality.